Kofte Kebab Wrapped in Eggplant

 4 tbsp flour

-3 tbsp crushed tomato, in can
+3 tbsp crushed tomato, canned

 1 1/4 cup hot water

 Mix all the kofte ingredients using your hands in a large bowl.
 Divide it into 15 pieces and give each a long shape, as shown in the picture.
 Pour the liquid oil in a frying pan and heat it up.
 Place the flour on a plate and roll each Kofte in it.
 Fry the Kofte evenly for about 3-4 minutes.
-Afterwords, place them on a paper towel to soak up extra oil.
+Afterwards, place them on a paper towel to soak up extra oil.

 Peel the eggplant skin in strips lengthwise.
 Cut the eggplant vertically about 0.5 cm thick.
 Sprinkle some salt all over the slices, wait for 15 minutes.
 Then, dry with a paper towel.